NixOS/nixpkgs/CONTRIBUTING.md

    - If necessary, document the change.
      See the [overview section](#overview) for more specific information.

-3. Commit your changes using `git commit`.
+4. Commit your changes using `git commit`.
    Make sure to adhere to the [commit conventions](#commit-conventions).

-   Repeat the steps 2 and 3 as many times as necessary.
+   Repeat the steps 3-4 as many times as necessary.
    Advance to the next step if all the commits (viewable with `git log`) make sense together.

-4. Push your commits to your fork of Nixpkgs.
+5. Push your commits to your fork of Nixpkgs.
    ```
    git push --set-upstream origin HEAD
    ```